bbauska/JS-CellarDoor/README.md

 ## Instructions

 We are going to try one more Stack challenge.
 Write a function called `isBalanced` that takes in a string and checks if the parenthesis are balanced.

 The function should return true if the parenthesis are balanced and false if they are not.
 Use the stack implementation you created in the previous exercise.

-### Function Signature
+<h3>Function Signature</h3>

 ```js
 /**